briandconnelly/nicheconstruct/paper/02_methods.md

 We use a form of density dependent selection to favors individuals that better match their niche.
 Specifically, the selective value of adaptive allele $a$ at locus $l$ increases with the number of individuals in the population that have allele $a+1$ at locus $l+1$.
 As a consequence, genotypes with sequentially increasing allelic states will tend to evolve.
-We treat both adaptive loci and allelic states as "circular", so the selective value of an allele at locus $L$ is affected by the allelic composition of the population at locus 1.
+We treat both adaptive loci and allelic states as "circular": the selective value of an allele at locus $L$ is affected by the allelic composition of the population at locus 1.
 Similarly, the selective value of allele $A$ at any locus increases with the number of individuals carrying allele $1$ at the next locus.
 This circularity is represented by the function $\beta(x,X)$, which gives the integer that follows an arbitrary value $x$ in the set $\{1, 2, \ldots, X\}$: